Power and limitations of distributed quantum state purification

-In this work, we investigate the feasibility of distributed quantum state purification under depolarizing noise, which is a canonical quantum noise process defined as $\cN^{\gamma}(\psi) = (1-\gamma)\psi + \gamma\frac{I}{d}$, where $\gamma$ denotes the noise level, $I$ is the identity matrix, and $d$ is the Hilbert space dimension.
-Specifically, we consider the scenario where an unknown state $\psi$ is drawn from the set $\cS_P$ of all pure states, and the noisy state $\mathcal{N}^\gamma(\psi)$ is shared between remote parties.
-We show that no nontrivial $2 \rightarrow 1$ LOCC purification protocol exists in this setting.
-We further relax the input set to the Bell states set $\cS_B$, consisting of four Bell states, and again find that no $2 \rightarrow 1$ LOCC purification protocol exists.
+In this work, we investigate the feasibility of distributed blind state purification under depolarizing noise, which is a canonical quantum noise process defined as $\cN^{\gamma}(\psi) = (1-\gamma)\psi + \gamma\frac{I}{d}$, where $\gamma$ denotes the noise level, $I$ is the identity matrix, and $d$ is the Hilbert space dimension.
+Specifically, we consider the scenario where an unknown state $\psi$ is drawn from the set $\cS_P$ of all pure states or from the set $\cS_B$ of four Bell states, and the noisy state $\mathcal{N}^\gamma(\psi)$ is shared between remote parties.
+We show that no nontrivial $2 \rightarrow 1$ LOCC purification protocol exists in this setting for either set.
 Based on the no-go theorem for the Bell states set, similarly, we arrive at the no-go theorem for the maximally entangled states set $\cS_{MES}$.
-Importantly, these $2 \rightarrow 1$ no-go results do not extend to the general $n \rightarrow 1$ setting.
-For a straightforward strategy, if two parties share infinitely many copies of the noisy state $\cN^\gamma(\psi)$, they could implement tomography to determine the state first, and then apply a purification protocol tailored to that state.
-Then, the problem reduces to purifying a known quantum state with LOCC operations.
-To purify a known state, we construct an analytical LOCC protocol.
+Importantly, these $2 \rightarrow 1$ no-go results do not extend to the general $n \rightarrow 1$ setting since, given many copies of the noisy state $\cN^\gamma(\psi)$, the remote parties could implement tomography to determine the state.
+Then, the problem reduces to purifying a known quantum state with LOCC, i.e., targeted state purification.
 Notably, when the target state is the Bell state, the task reduces to entanglement distillation~\cite{deutsch1996quantum, bennett1996purification, zang2025no, zhao2021practical}.
+For an arbitrary given state, we construct an analytical $2\rightarrow 1$ LOCC purification protocol.
 For the state sets with finite size, we further introduce an optimization-based algorithm for designing LOCC purification protocols.
 These results establish fundamental limitations and constructive methods for distributed state purification, offering a new avenue for reducing noise in distributed quantum architectures.